How to Calculate Capex?

 Amount of Capex made = -1013.46

-This has been a guide to Capex Calculation.
-Here we discuss the top 2 methods to calculate Capex along with practical examples and explanation.
+This article has been a guide to Capex Calculation.
+Here we discuss the top 2 methods to calculate Capital Expenditure along with practical examples and explanation.
 You may learn more about accounting from the following articles –